mbeddr/mps-platform-docs/src/doc/docs/home/rcp.md

 !!! question "How can you replace the logical view on the left side with a custom one?"

-    Use the class `com.mbeddr.mpsutil.projectview`.
-You can find a example that replicates the _logical view_ [in mbeddr](http://127.0.0.1:63320/node?ref=r%3Ab2f3d5f9-b81e-4589-95e8-d5be28f6e48f%28com.mbeddr.mpsutil.projectview.views.plugin%29%2F8309912865649309798&project=com.mbeddr.mpsutil).
+    Use the class ^^com.mbeddr.mpsutil.projectview^^ from {{ mps_extensions() }}.
+You can find an example that replicates the _logical view_ [in mbeddr](http://127.0.0.1:63320/node?ref=r%3Ab2f3d5f9-b81e-4589-95e8-d5be28f6e48f%28com.mbeddr.mpsutil.projectview.views.plugin%29%2F8309912865649309798&project=com.mbeddr.mpsutil).

-??? question "How to tell which IntelliJ version MPS runs with?"
+??? question "How can you tell which IntelliJ version MPS runs with?"

     > Given I want to know, which version of [IntelliJ Community](https://github.com/JetBrains/intellij-community) my MPS is built from.
-    > How to tell?
+    > How can I know?

-    The easiest way to get the correct platform for an MPS version is by running ant in the root of your MPS sources:
+    {{ mbeddr() }}: The easiest way to get the correct platform for an MPS version is by running ant in the root of your MPS sources:

     `ant -f build/getDependencies.xml download-platform`

-    It will place the platform in `mps-platform` of the repository and its automatically imported into the intellij project where can read the sources and also step into them when debugging.
+    It will place the platform in the folder *mps-platform* of the repository and is automatically imported into the intelliJ project where you can read the sources and also step into them when debugging.

-    In case you're looking at an RCP: `/build.number` provides this information and more, eg `idea.platform.build.number=MPS-203.7717.56`.
+    In case you're looking at an RCP: `/build.number` provides this information and more, eg `idea.platform.build.number=MPS—203.7717.56`.

-    The platform version is part of the build information e.g. MPS-211.7442.1291
+    The platform version is part of the build information e.g. MPS—211.7442.1291

-    To get the baseline version e.g. 211: `#!java ApplicationInfo.getInstance().getBuild().getBaselineVersion()`
+    To get the baseline version e.g. 211, programatically: `#!java ApplicationInfo.getInstance().getBuild().getBaselineVersion()`

-    To get the full version e.g. 211.7442.1291: `#!java ApplicationInfo.getInstance().getBuild().currentVersion().asString()`
+    To get the full version e.g. 211.7442.1291, programatically: `#!java ApplicationInfo.getInstance().getBuild().currentVersion().asString()`

-??? question "How can you show a custom project view instead of the MPS logical view?"
+??? question "How can you show a custom implemented project view instead of the MPS logical view?"
+    Assume that the view was build with ^^com.mbeddr.mpsutil.projectview^^:

     ```java
     SwingUtilities.invokeLater(new Runnable() {